lcbc-epfl/iesm-public/templates/exercise_template_Ex6.md

 :::{admonition} Exercise 8
 :class: exercise
-If you needed a highly accurate structure and energy for  NO$_3\cdot$, which method would you use?
+If you needed a highly accurate structure and energy for  NO$_3\cdot$, which method would you use (from all methods seen in the class)?
 Why?
 :::

 Your answer here